ocp-power-automation/ocp4-upi-kvm/scripts/README.md

 from the RedHat website.
 To date, three images have been published.
 The one shown above is latest.

-## Optional Environment Variables with Default Values for Cluster Creation
+## Optional Environment Variables with Default Values

 - BASTION_IMAGE=${BASTION_IMAGE:="rhel-8.2-update-2-ppc64le-kvm.qcow2"}
 - OCP_VERSION=${OCP_VERSION:="4.4"}